 Are you exhausted?
 Working grueling hours but not loving it?
 Spending more but enjoying life less?
 Eager to try something new, but worried about making your monthly nut (or hitting your massive retirement goal)?

 Here’s a radical idea.
-This summer, treat yourself to a “spending sabbatical.”
+Treat yourself to a “spending sabbatical.”

 Why, you might ask?
 After all, you work hard, often under challenging circumstances.
-Haven’t you earned the right to splurge and have fun this summer?
+Haven’t you earned the right to splurge and have fun?